MakeSchool-Tutorials/Makestagram-Swift-V2/P19-Learned-so-far/content.md

 ##Pull-To-Refresh and Endless Scrolling

 You learned how to be more thoughtful of your user's resources by querying the relevant subset of information to show in your app.
 You learned how to use the `TimelineComponent` to add pull-to-refresh and endless scrolling to your timeline.

+## Best Practices
+You learned throughout the tutorial how to employ _best practices_ at many things, especially in regards to handling expected, and unexpected errors.

 #Where to go from here?